Wham Paymaster robbery: Robbery

 The site of the attack was about 3 mi north of the stagecoach station.
 The road at that point descended from a high ridge through a narrow gorge to a creek bed.
 The east side of the gorge consisted of a steep, rocky slope rising about 50 ft above the road with a lower rise on the western side.
 Along the top of the eastern side a series of breastworks had been constructed by the bandits.
 In an apparent attempt to make the fortifications appear more daunting, yucca stalks were fashioned to look like rifle barrels and positioned in the breastworks.

-About 1:00 pm, the Wham party reached the site of the attack.
+At about 1:00 pm, the Wham party reached the site of the attack.
 Campbell, who was in the lead, was attempting to guide her horse around a boulder that was blocking the road as the rest of the party crested a hill.
 After the convoy halted, Sergeant Benjamin Brown led his men forward to try to move the obstacle out of the road while Corporal Isaiah Mays took a position at the rear of the convoy.
 As they approached the rock, the group saw evidence that the rock had been deliberately placed in the road.
 As they then looked up to see where the rock had come from, the soldiers saw two men stand up from a breastwork situated above them.
 Neither of the two men wore masks and the soldiers later identified their attackers as Wilfred T. Webb and Mark E. Cunningham.
 Local folklore suggests some bandits may have donned disguises, with one attacker dressed to resemble a local figure named William Ellison "Cyclone Bill" Beck.
 Cunningham was armed with a rifle.
 Webb brandished a pair of revolvers and yelled, "Get out, you black sons of bitches!"
 The bandits then began to fire toward the convoy.

 The first volley from the attackers killed three mules and wounded the ambulance driver.
 The wounded ambulance driver dragged himself to a dry creek bed about 170 ft away.
 The bandits apparently held a condescending opinion of the Buffalo Soldiers' fighting ability and thought they could be easily defeated.
 This likely played a part in the opening moments of the battle with the attackers firing mostly over the heads of the Buffalo Soldiers in an effort to scare them away.
 It was not until the military escort began to provide a determined resistance that the attackers began to shoot directly at the soldiers.